-Civil Society Consultation: 2013 WHO Consolidated ARV Guidelines
+Community consultation to inform the 2013 WHO Consolidated ARV Guidelines

 What are the guidelines?

-What is the consultation?
+What was the consultation?

-How can I take part?
+How can I access the consultation report?

 The consultation report is available for downloading from the panel on the right.
 Translated executive summaries in Spanish, Arabic, Russian and French will be available on this site soon.
 You can also download the posters related to the consultation on the panel by clicking on the links below: